 The acronym POUR represents the four main guiding principles of accessibility in WCAG 2.0.
 We have lifted the descriptions of these principles from w3.org, providing links to loads of additional information on each of them via the accessibility experts at WebAIM.

 - Perceivable – Information and user interface components must be presentable to users in ways they can perceive.
 This means that users must be able to perceive the information being presented (it can’t be invisible to all of their senses)

-If any of the above principles are not true, users with disabilities may not be able to use your website.
+If any of the above principles do not apply to your website, people with disabilities might be unable to use it.

 Understanding the levels of accessibility